 A Seller Of Grape Leaves And Vegetables

-Selling grape leaves and vegetables in the Muslim Quarter of the Old City of Jerusalem is one of the blessing of Jerusalem.
+Selling grape leaves and vegetables in the Muslim Quarter of the Old City of Jerusalem is one of the blessings of Jerusalem.
 Open markets are everywhere and if there is no market, just come out by the street and share your bounty.
 Nice fresh grape leaves are a necessity to daily life.

 The most popular way to use grape leaves is to stuff them.
 I have enclosed a general recipe for making the leaves, but they are usually made with whatever leftovers you may have and the current veggies in the garden.
-Most always they begin with wild or brown rice and lamb is an all time favorite if adding meat.
+Most always they begin with wild or brown rice and lamb is an all-time favorite if adding meat.

-Delicious Vegetarian Stuffed Grape Leaves
+Recipe Delicious Vegetarian Stuffed Grape Leaves

 2 large or 3 medium potatoes, peeled and cut into thick slices